-For decades policy-makers have failed to address the unnecessary structural barriers that the US health care system poses to providing care for everyone.
-As health care issues feature more prominently in public and policy discourse, opportunities have opened up to tackle those barriers.
+For decades policymakers have failed to address the unnecessary structural barriers that the US health care system poses to providing universal care.
+As health care issues feature prominently in public and policy discourse, and with the Obama administration's attempt to shepherd a reform package through Congress, opportunities have opened up to tackle those barriers.

-One effort that seeks to explore and exploit these opportunities, with a view to fundamentally shifting the American perspective and policy on health care, is the Human Right to Health Program, run jointly by the National Economic and Social Rights Initiative (NESRI) and the National Health Law Program (NHeLP).
-The Human Right to Health Program pursues practical changes at the state level in order to generate momentum for a paradigmatic shift toward the human right to health care in the US.
-The program takes its normative principles from the social and economic human rights framework, and it supports local and state-based groups across the US in using this framework in their efforts to move toward universal, equitable health care.
-To chart new opportunities for advocacy during a crucial period of national political deliberation, the program has published a human rights assessment of health care reform plans, discussed above, which will be further developed into an analytical tool for evaluating emerging reform proposals at local and state levels.
+One effort that seeks to explore and exploit these opportunities, with a view to fundamentally shift the American perspective and policy on health care, is the Human Right to Health Program, run jointly by the National Economic and Social Rights Initiative (NESRI) and the National Health Law Program (NHeLP).
+The Human Right to Health Program pursues practical changes at the local and state level in order to generate momentum for a paradigmatic shift toward the human right to health care in the US.
+The program takes its normative principles from the social and economic human rights framework, and it supports local and state-based groups across the US in using this framework in their efforts to move toward universal, equitable health care that is accountable to the people.
+To chart new opportunities for policy and programmatic change during a crucial period of national political deliberation, the program has developed an analytical framework of human rights principles and standards that enable an assessment of emerging reform initiatives at local, state, and federal levels.

-A key focus of the Human Right to Health Program's work is on fostering and supporting participatory processes at the state level.
+A key focus of the Human Right to Health Program is on fostering and supporting participatory processes at the state level.
 From a human rights perspective, a crucial ingredient of successful reform initiatives is the practical involvement of those who are denied their rights.
-Many health care reform efforts have faltered because they did not seek the participation of those who are least able to access appropriate care, or because the reforms were driven by those who sell health care, rather than by those who need and use it.
+Many health care reform efforts have faltered because they fail to seek the participation of those who are least able to access appropriate care, or because the reforms were driven by those who sell health care, rather than by those who need and use it.
 To help ensure meaningful participation and leadership by those most affected, the Human Right to Health Program supports concrete actions by grassroots groups in different states.
-For example, the program is accompanying a campaign for public program expansion in Montana, in the expectation that this campaign will help advance broader programmatic goals, including a shift in the health care reform discourse.
-The program is also exploring the feasibility of establishing local universal health care zones, possibly through expanding community health centers - which provide care regardless of an individual's ability to pay - and using them as the vehicle for delivering primary care for all local residents.
-While still in its infancy, the Human Right to Health Program is finding resonance with a growing range of state-based and local groups in settings across the US.
-With its collaborators and partners, the program is developing and testing strategies to build from pragmatic, smaller-scale initiatives toward a movement for rights-based health care reform at national scale.
+For example, the program is accompanying a campaign for the right to health care in Montana, which includes exploring the feasibility of establishing local universal health care zones.
+Testing a strategy of building on and expanding best practices to deepen an understanding of human rights standards, the program has identified community health centers as a potential model for rightsbased delivery of care.
+Community health centers are governed by users, driven by health needs and provide care regardless of an individual's ability to pay, and as such could be developed into a hub for administering and delivering primary care for all local residents.

+Over the course of the presidential campaign, the Human Right to Health Program has experienced a growing resonance of the human right to health frame with a range of national, state-based, and local advocacy groups.
+A number of organizations and advocates have started using human rights language and arguments.
+To move beyond rhetorical acceptance, the Human Right to Health Program, with its collaborators and partners, is developing and testing strategies to build from pragmatic, smaller-scale initiatives toward a sustainable movement for rights-based health care in the US.